More on Affine Dynkin Quiver Yangians: Affine Dynkin Quiver Yangians

 \subsection{Affine Dynkin Cases}

 It would be convenient to introduce a few notions for our discussions.
 For any quiver $\widehat{Q}$, which will mainly be some (affine) Dynkin diagram with each edge $X$ given any orientation here, we may consider its doubled quiver $\overline{Q}$.
 By a doubled quiver, we mean that an edge $X^*$ in the opposite direction is added to the quiver for each $X$.
 This gives rise to the preprojective algebra $\Pi_{\widehat{Q}}:=\mathbb{C}\overline{Q}/\sum[X,X^*]$.
 We can then construct the tripled quiver $Q$ where a self-loop $\omega$ is further added to each node\footnote{Later, we will slightly generalize/modify the concept of the ``tripled'' quivers when we have odd nodes in the super cases.}.
 The (super)potential\footnote{Strictly speaking, the physical superpotential should be $\text{tr}W$.
-However, we shall not make this difference here for simplicity.} is given by $W=\sum\omega[X,X^*]$, and we have the Jacobi algebra $\mathbb{C}Q/\langle\partial W\rangle$, that is, the path algebra $\mathbb{C}Q$ modulo the F-term relations.
+However, we shall not make this difference here for simplicity.} is given by $W=\sum\left(X_{ab}X_{ba}\omega_a-X_{ba}X_{ab}\omega_b\right)$, and we have the Jacobi algebra $\mathbb{C}Q/\langle\partial W\rangle$, that is, the path algebra $\mathbb{C}Q$ modulo the F-term relations.

-It is well-known that for affine ADE (tripled) quivers, the gauge theories that preserve $\mathcal{N}=2$ supersymmetry can be obtained from D-branes probing the singularities $\mathbb{C}\times\mathbb{C}^2/\Gamma$ with $\Gamma$ being finite subgroups of SU(2).
+It is well-known that for affine ADE (tripled) quivers, the 4d gauge theories that preserve $\mathcal{N}=2$ supersymmetry can be obtained from D-branes probing the singularities $\mathbb{C}\times\mathbb{C}^2/\Gamma$ with $\Gamma$ being finite subgroups of SU(2).
 In \cite{Bershadsky:1996nh,Cecotti:2012gh}, such geometric construction was extended to the non-simply laced cases.
 In particular, the BCFG cases can arise from non-split singular elliptic fibrations.
 This should correspond to the Slodowy correspondence \cite{slodowy2006simple,stekolshchik2005notes} generalizing the McKay correspondence \cite{McKay1980}.

 The quiver is again the tripled quiver of the corresponding affine Dynkin diagram/quiver, where any non-simply laced edge indicating long and short roots is still treated as a single edge/arrow.
-However, the non-simply lacedness changes the above superpotential to $W=\sum\omega^k[X,X^*]$.
-The numbers $k$ are determined by the Cartan matrix $A$ such that
+However, the non-simply lacedness, based on the Cartan matrix $A$, changes the above superpotential to

 where we will always omit the trace for brevity.
 The affine Dynkin diagrams, the Cartan matrices and the quivers (with weights associated to the arrows) are then given by\footnote{For simplicity, we will not consider the toric quivers associated to $\mathbb{C}^3$ ($\widehat{\mathfrak{gl}}(1)$), $\mathbb{C}\times\mathbb{C}^2/\mathbb{Z}_2$ ($\widehat{\mathfrak{gl}}(2)$) and the conifold ($\widehat{\mathfrak{gl}}(1|1)$) in this paper.}